 There are a variety of oyster mushrooms that exist in the world, but some of them are poisonous.
 Some types of edible oyster mushrooms are listed below.

-Pearl oyster, the most common type of oyster mushroom, is typically found in North America, where it grows profusely.
+Pearl oyster, the most common type of oyster mushroom, is typically found in North America, growing profusely.
 The taste of pearl oyster is woody and a little sweet.
-It is similar to shiitake mushrooms but is more mild and tender than them.
+It is similar to shiitake mushrooms but is milder and more tender.

 As the name suggests, they are a bright yellow color.
-These mushrooms are typically found in North Asia and are also cultivated in China.
-They are more fragrant than the pearl oysters and exist in the form of clusters.
+These mushrooms are typically found in North Asia and cultivated in China.
+They are more fragrant than pearl oysters and exist in the form of clusters.

 Unlike the other oyster mushrooms, king oysters grow individually and have a thick meaty stem with a brown cap.
-This type of oyster mushroom is generally grown in Asia, North Africa, the Middle East, and Meditteranean.
+This type of oyster mushroom is generally grown in Asia, North Africa, the Middle East, and the Mediterranean.
 Another name of the king oyster mushroom is king trumpet oyster mushroom.

-The blue oysters are given this name because they are blue in color when they start growing, and when they are fully grown, their color turns greyish.
+The blue oysters are given this name because they are blue when they start growing, and when they are fully grown, their color turns greyish.
 They have dark-colored caps and pale stems.
-The taste of blue oysters is the same as the taste of pearl oysters, and it’s hard to distinguish between the two types.
+The taste of blue oysters is the same as pearl oysters, and it’s hard to distinguish between the two types.

-The phoenix oyster is similar in looks to the pearl oyster, but the difference is it has a longer stem and smaller cap.
+The phoenix oyster is similar to the pearl oyster, but it has a longer stem and a smaller cap.
 Moreover, the color is also pale.

 The oyster mushrooms are rich in nutrients and very beneficial for health.
-According to NSDA, a cup (86 g) of raw mushroom contains the following nutritional value.
+According to NSDA, a raw mushroom cup (86 g) contains the following nutritional value.